YOURLS/awesome/README.md

 - [API Edit URL](https://github.com/timcrockford/yourls-api-edit-url) - Add an "update" action to the API to edit a URL, and a "geturl" action to get the long URL of a short URL.
 - [API List All](https://github.com/rosano/yourls-api-action-list) - Add a "list" action to the API to show all keywords.
 - [Append Query String](https://github.com/drockney/append-qs) - Appends the query string to a long URL.
-- [Auth Manager](https://github.com/nicwaller/yourls-authmgr-plugin) - Assign users to roles like "Editor" and "Contributor" to limit the changes they are permitted to make (edit URLs, manage plugins...).
 - [Auth Manager Plus](https://github.com/joshp23/YOURLS-AuthMgrPlus) - Seperates user data & manages authorization with role-based access controls (RBAC).
 - [Auto Login](https://gist.github.com/ozh/3fa3382eb83d26449daab4b70cd3b299) ☑️ - Automatically populate login/password with test/test (for test installs).